JoHnOvRkiLL/weather_app_flutter/README.md

 # Weather App

 A simple Flutter application that provides real-time weather forecasts.
-This app fetches weather data from an external API and displays the current weather conditions, along with a 5-day forecast.
+This app fetches weather data from an external API and displays the current weather conditions, along with a hourley forecast.

 ## Getting Started